DPDK/dpdk/doc/guides/sample_app_ug/kernel_nic_interface.rst

 To execute specific PMD operations in user space requested by some Linux* commands, callbacks must be implemented and filled in the struct rte_kni_ops structure.
-Currently, setting a new MTU, change in MAC address and configuring the network interface(up/down) re supported.
+Currently, setting a new MTU, change in MAC address, configuring promiscusous mode and configuring the network interface(up/down) re supported.
 Default implementation for following is available in rte_kni library.
 Application may choose to not implement following callbacks:

 - ``config_mac_address``
+- ``config_promiscusity``

 .. code-block:: c